-CGTools simulates lipid bilayer with a systematically solvent-free coarse-grained model.
+CGTools simulates lipid bilayer membranes with a systematic solvent-free coarse-grained model.
 The source code can be downloaded here.

 Related Information: Please find other related code and software in our Source Code Library.

 License Information: CGTools is a free software; you can redistribute it and/or modify it under the terms of the Creative Commons Non-Commercial License 3.0.

 Written in Tcl, thus nothing need to be compiled.
 Untar the archive in any directory.
 Set the CGTOOLS_DIR environment variable to your shell, setting it to its installation path.
 For example, under bash, if extracting the archive in the HOME directory, one should add to ‘~/.bashrc’:

 where the executable cgtoolsmain.tcl is located inside $CGTOOLS_DIR.
 Don’t forget to add this folder to your $PATH as well, and source your bash.